-With the holidays coming up, we’re sure you’re excited to get the pre-lit artificial Christmas tree you ordered or pull your old reliable out of storage.
+With the holidays coming up, we’re sure you’re excited to decorate the pre-lit artificial Christmas tree you’re getting on sale.
+Or you’re ready to pull out your old reliable from storage.
 We also know how big of a letdown it is to discover that the tree lights don’t work.

 Don’t let this get you down just yet!
 The experts at Treetopia put together a guide on how to fix Christmas tree lights.
 It addresses common lighting issues and their basic fixes.

 Try these first and if they don’t solve your problem, check the warranty coverage and file a claim, if applicable.